Anal Intraepithelial Neoplasia (AIN)

 Photodynamic therapy (PDT) involves the application of a cream (topical sensitizer) such as 5-Flourouracil (Efudix®) and subsequent exposure of the anal region to light and oxygen to generate oxygen intermediates that damage areas with AIN .
 Although there is little evidence, there is a suggestion that early AIN responds to this treatment [9-10].

 Infrared photocoagulation is the same as photodynamic therapy except that it only uses light with a wavelength longer than visible light.
 It’s use for AIN was first described by Goldstein and colleagues , who showed that up to 2/3 of AIN can be cured and is effective in preventing progression to cancer.

 The treatment of widespread AIN3 is controversial.
-Most advocate surgery, however even with surgery there is a one third risk of recurrence [10-11].
-If surgery is performed, it consists of either local excision or extensive excision with split skin grafting.
+Most do not advocate surgery, as even with surgery there is a one third risk of recurrence [10-11].
+Previous traditional surgical approaches were quite morbid and involved extensive excision with split skin grafting.
 The high recurrence rate with these procedures is thought to be related to ongoing HPV, multi‐focal lesions that are not all treated, and a generalised field change.
-Beacuse of the high recurrence rate and extensive surgery required for widespread AIN3, many advocate just close surveillance with regular (3-6 monthly) biopsies, so that early invasive anal cancer can be picked up early and treated accordingly.
+Because of the high recurrence rate and extensive surgery required for widespread AIN3, most advocate just close surveillance with regular annual digital rectal examination (DRE), so that early invasive anal cancer can be picked up early and treated accordingly.